-Silver Britannia coins were similarly minted at 958 fineness but in 2013 these coins changed to become 999.0 fine silver.
+Silver experienced a similar change, forced by competition from foreign mints.
+Initially, silver Britannia coins were minted at 958 fineness but in 2013 these coins changed to become 999.0 fine silver.

 The Queen’s Portrait:

-Since 2015 the Royal Mint has used the fifth and likely final portrait of Queen Elizabeth (bottom right), as designed by Jody Clark – the first Mint employee to ever design a reigning monarch's portrait.
+Since 2015 the Royal Mint has used the fifth and likely final portrait of Queen Elizabeth (bottom right), as designed by their very own Jody Clark – the first Royal Mint employee to ever design the Queen’s portrait.